boazbk/tcs/lec_01_introduction.md

 ## Bibliographical notes { #bnotesintrosec }

-For an overview of what we'll see in this course, you could do far worse than read [Bernard Chazelle's wonderful essay on the Algorithm as an Idiom of modern science](https://www.cs.princeton.edu/~chazelle/pubs/algorithm.html).
+For a brief overview of what we'll see in this book, you could do far worse than read [Bernard Chazelle's wonderful essay on the Algorithm as an Idiom of modern science](https://www.cs.princeton.edu/~chazelle/pubs/algorithm.html).
+The book of Moore and Mertens [@MooreMertens11] gives a wonderful and comprehensive overview of the theory of computation, including much of the content discussed in this chapter and the rest of this book.
+Aaronson's book [@Aaronson13democritus] is another great read that touches upon many of the same themes.

 Many of the  algorithms we mention in this chapter are covered in algorithms textbooks such as those by Cormen, Leiserson, Rivert, and Stein [@CLRS], Kleinberg and Tardos [@KleinbergTardos06],  and Dasgupta, Papadimitriou and Vazirani [@DasguptaPV08].

 The story of Karatsuba's discovery of his multiplication algorithm is recounted by him in [@Karatsuba95].
 As mentioned above, further improvements were made by Toom and Cook [@Toom63, @Cook66],  Schönhage and Strassen [@SchonhageStrassen71], and Fürer [@Furer07].